If I pack in advance instead of waiting until the last minute, I can usually get a few weeks of clothing into a carry-on.

 Pro Packing Tips

 4. Pack early.
 I packed a week prior to my last cruise.
-I was able to add or remove items throughout the week and on the day of travel, I was sure that I wasn’t forgetting anything.
-It allowed me to take my time and avoid any last minute panics.
-You’ll use less space if you
+I could add or remove items throughout the week so that on travel day, I was sure that I wasn’t forgetting anything.
+I took my time and avoided any last minute panics.
+It was a huge change over the usual – which involved runs to various stores for left-behind items.

 6. Use travel size items.
 Even if you check your luggage, use travel size bottles to hold your toiletries.
 Also, check your department store for testers of your favorite fragrances.
 Every bit of extra space is a plus.
 And just in case you love souvenirs,